gesen2egee/prodigy-plus-schedule-free/README.md

 this approach may not work in some situations (small batch sizes, fine-tuning) and as such, is disabled by default.

 ## Recommended usage

-First, try using the optimiser with `factored` set to `True`.
-If you don't encounter problems, great, you can enjoy the optimiser with significantly less memory usage!
-Otherwise, stick with the default settings.

 The schedule-free component of the optimiser works best with a constant learning rate.
 In most cases, Prodigy will find the optimal learning rate within the first
 25% of training, after which it may continue to increase the learning rate beyond what's best.